Wright's Coal Tar Soap

-Created by William Valentine Wright in 1860, Wright's Coal Tar Soap is a British brand of antiseptic soap designed to cleanse the skin thoroughly.
-It is an orange colour.

-For over 150 years, Wright's Coal Tar Soap was a popular brand of household soap; its successor, Wright's Traditional Soap, can still be bought in supermarkets and from chemists worldwide.
-The original product was developed by William Valentine Wright in 1860 from "liquor carbonis detergens", the liquid by-product of the distillation of coal to make coke; the liquid was made into an antiseptic soap for treating skin diseases.
-However, Wright's Traditional Soap contains no coal tar, which has been replaced by tea tree oil for its antibacterial properties.
+Wright's Coal Tar Soap was a British brand of antiseptic soap.
+It was developed by William Valentine Wright in 1860 using coal tar, for treating skin diseases.

+Following a 2009 European Union directive on the use of coal tar in cosmetics, the soap was discontinued and replaced by Wright's Traditional Soap.
+This substituted the coal tar with tea tree oil for its antibacterial properties, and retained the look and smell of the original.

 History

 Wright, Sellers & Layman

 William Valentine Wright, born in 1826 in Aldeburgh, Suffolk, was a wholesale druggist and chemist who had a small business, W.V.
 Wright & Co. at 11 Old Fish Street Hill, Doctors' Commons, London.
-Now non-existent, Old Fish Street Hill southeast of St Paul's Cathedral was the 14th-century fish market before Billingsgate (it is not the present-day Fish Street Hill by the Monument).
+Now non-existent, Old Fish Street Hill southeast of St Paul's Cathedral was the 14th-century fish market before Billingsgate.
 Wright's business can be traced back to James Curtis & Co., a wholesale druggist at these premises since 1795.

-Wright developed a reputation with his recipe for non-alcoholic communion wine.

 W.V.
 Wright & Co.'s coal-tar soap was first sold in 1860.
 It was initially named Sapo Carbonis Detergens, a registered trademark.

 By 1875 Wright had taken John Sellers and Frederick Noel Layman (1841–1910) into partnership; in 1876 John Sellers retired.
 In 1867, Wright moved his firm, Wright, Sellers & Layman, to small (one-third acre) premises at 50 Southwark Street, Southwark, London.
-This area of London was already renowned for its glue factories and tanneries.
+This area of London was already the location for glue factories and tanneries.